Arizona Nursing Home Abuse Lawyer

+Arizona Nursing Home Abuse Lawyer

 - Abuse: As defined by Arizona state law, abuse is the intentional physical harm, injuries caused by negligence, unjustified confinement, sexual abuse, and/or sexual assault.

 - Neglect: Arizona state law defines neglect as the deprivation of things that can place the victim in physical and/or emotional danger, such as deliberately failing to provide meals, water, medicines and healthcare services.
 Other forms of neglect consist of failing to provide a comfortable living area with proper temperature control or any other service needed to maintain a proper level of physical and emotional well-being.

 - Exploitation: The state of Arizona legally defines exploitation as taking advantage of an incapacitated person in an illegal manner.
 Examples of exploitation include manipulation of an elderly person in order to get access to his or her financial accounts, threatening and/or coercing the victim to provide their financial information, and taking valuable items without consent.
 Other forms of exploitation by caregivers, relatives or other individuals include gaining the trust or friendship of an elderly patient to obtain money, valuables, and access to financial data.

 If any form of nursing home abuse occurs, or even suspected, staff workers, medical professionals, and administration are mandated by federal and state law to report the incident within 48 hours.
 This is a state and federal law.
 Failure to do so could result in fines, possible criminal action, and the potential for the permanent closing of the nursing home.

 Getting Legal Help in Arizona

 If your loved one has suffered from any from of nursing home abuse and/or neglect in Arizona, an experienced Arizona nursing home abuse lawyer may be able to help you.
 Nursing home abuse lawyers have helped numerous victims become victorious and collect the damages they are entitled to.
-For more information and for a free consultation, give us a call today.
+For more information and for a free consultation, call today.